hrissan/crablib/README.md

 It was used in protected environment, when acting as a bridge/gate.

 Crab focus is not on HTTP server, but on low-level network and timers.
 HTTP server was implemented as a test of concept, then suddenly started to be used in actual projects.

+There is currently a private crab branch with SSL support via openssl, but it adds dependency and requires platform-specific code to look for certification chains (On Linux, certificates can exist in bunch of places).
+Project using crab with SSL is just compiled with a list of popular certification centres as trusted roots, I have to investigate all pros and cons of this approach before merging SSL into master.

 ## Design

 # multithreading

-Crab was designed to be used in a very specific multi-threaded environments with tight thread incapsulation and limited state sharing between threads (similar to Web Workers).
-In crab, all objects are strictly bound to thread they were created in.
+Crab was designed to have a runloop per thread, and pointer to per thread runloop instance is stored in `thread_local` variable, objects are created in that runloop automatically.
 You can access them only from that thread (the only exception is Watcher::call).

+I personally prefer multi-threaded environments with tight thread incapsulation and limited state sharing between threads (similar to Web Workers).

-If some heavy processing tasks are required, black box with a thread loop inside is created, then communicates to callers via Watcher (one example is DNSWorker in crab sources).
+If some heavy processing tasks are required, black box with a thread loop inside is created, work is added to queue protected with `std::mutex`, then result readiness is communicated to callers via `Watcher`.

-Another example is in `crab_heavy_lifting.cpp` (TODO - rewrite and add this example to repository)
+Most cases are with single caller/multiple workers, like in `crab_heavy_lifting.cpp` (TODO - rewrite and add this example to repository)

+When multiple callers are required, code is a bit more complicated, for an example, see `details::DNSWorker` in crab sources.

 # shared_from_this, using shared pointers, lifetimes